 OSHA mandates a conventional guardrail if the fall danger is 4 feet or higher.
 Alternatively, if your solar panels are at least 6 feet above the ground, OSHA mandates the following fall safety methods:

 - System of safety nets

 - Personal fall protection systems

-On, you can learn more about OSHA’s recommended safety precautions and enforced rules.
+On their website, you can learn more about OSHA’s recommended safety precautions and enforced rules.

 Step-By-Step Guide On How To Clean Solar Panels Effectively

 Learning how to clean a solar panel properly is critical if you want your system to perform optimally.
 Furthermore, regular cleaning prevents unwanted damage to your panels and preserves them in good shape for years.

 The most crucial measures to take when cleaning your panels are outlined below.

 Begin by reviewing the manufacturer’s instructions.
 They detail the steps on how to clean your specific solar panel brand.
 Following those guidelines can also help you avoid causing unneeded harm to the panels.